-Table 6-1 shows that every book tracks the stores at which it is being sold.
-It is not completely clear, however, what happens if there is more than one copy of the same book per store.
+Table 6-1 shows that every book tracks which stores it is being sold at.
+What is not completely clear, however, is what happens if there is more than one copy of the same book per store.

 To keep track of this number, let's enhance the relation between the books and the stores models by assigning another element: the number of copies.
 You'll see this in a bit in the UML diagram, but this is how the system will keep global stock of every book.